djrumala/djrumala/README.md

 <h1 align="left">Hey there 👋, I'm Dewinda</a></h1>

-<h3 align="center"> AI Engineering Leader • Researcher • PhD in Computer Science </h3>
+<h3 align="center"> AI/ML Engineer, Leader, Builder, Researcher • PhD in Computer Science </h3>

 ### 💡 About Me
-I am a Machine Learning Engineer and AI Leader with a cross disciplinary background spanning software and hardware systems, enterprise AI, and medical informatics.
+An AI/ML engineer, builder, and leader with a cross disciplinary background spanning healthcare, enterprise, and customer apps.
 I am passionate about building AI and software systems that solve real-world problems and create meaningful impact for people and organizations.
 I thrive in taking complete ownership of messy, ambiguous challenges and transform complex ideas into practical, scalable solutions.

-Currently, My tech journey began in software engineering, where I built mobile, IoT, and full-stack applications before pursuing a PhD focused on deep learning for healthcare and medical image analysis.
-While I am in the industry now, I remain connected to the research community as a reviewer for venues including MELBA, MICCAI, MIDL, and MIUA.
+My tech journey began in software engineering, where I built mobile, IoT, and full-stack applications before pursuing a PhD focused on deep learning for healthcare and medical image analysis.

 ### ✨ My Interests
 - 🧮 Deep Learning